WWE SmackDown: Production

 As of August 3, 2012, the show has used the modified WWE HD universal set, which debuted at Raw 1000 on July 23.
-From September 21, 2012 until October 26, 2012, October 4, 2013 until November 1, 2013, October 3 and 31, 2014 and October 2 and 30, 2015, WWE worked in conjunction with Susan G. Komen for the Cure to raise awareness for breast cancer by adorning the SmackDown set with pink ribbons and a special pink middle-rope in the ring.
+From September 21, 2012, until October 26, 2012, October 4, 2013, until November 1, 2013, October 3 and 31, 2014, and October 2 and 30, 2015, WWE worked in conjunction with Susan G. Komen for the Cure to raise awareness for breast cancer by adorning the SmackDown set with pink ribbons and a special pink middle-rope in the ring.
 SmackDown's ring ropes were usually blue from 1999 to 2012 (although they were black for a period between 2001 and 2002).
 They remained blue until December 2012 when they were permanently changed to white, with all WWE programming now using white ring ropes.
 On August 22, 2014, SmackDown switched to a full 16:9 letterbox presentation, with a down-scaled version of the native HD feed on a 4:3 SD feed.
-Like Raw (which also switched to a full 16:9 letterbox presentation four days earlier on August 18), the new WWE logo is seen on the ring's turnbuckle covers and also, on the lower right-hand corner of the screen.
-On August 29, 2014, the Syfy network logo moved to the lower left-hand corner of the screen.

 Although the graphics were re-positioned, SmackDown continued to use a variation of the graphics package that had been in use since its first HD broadcast in January 2008, until the show moved to Thursday nights on January 15, 2015, when an all-new graphics package (now optimized for the 16:9 format) and intro video were introduced along with a revised SmackDown logo.
 On March 26, 2015, WWE added a small LED board to the left side of the ring on SmackDown, similar to Raw.
 On the September 14, 2015 season premiere of Raw, the middle rope was colored gold.
 Throughout the month of October 2015, the WWE broadcast table, entrance ramp, and ring skirts were co-branded with Susan G. Komen for the cure of breast cancer.
 Also, the middle ring rope was pink to promote the fight against breast cancer.
 Following the brand split in 2016, the ropes return to its original blue color as well as debuting a new set.
 The post brand extension set was almost identical to the TLC: Tables, Ladders and Chairs set from 2009 to 2013 and caused some negative feedback among online fans for re-using an old stage design.
 A month after the new set debut, a more distinctive and elaborate stage was created for SmackDown.
 The stage used was a new design with multiple LED side panels on each side with a titan-tron in a semi circle in the center.
 The new set also introduced LED floor panels on the entrance ramp.
 Feedback was more positive for this set design.